 It’s been an action packed 7 weeks since my last blog post.
 With the end of a rather blockbuster school year of performances, my own performances outside of school, preparation for and now participation in the American Band College masters program in Ashland, Oregon – a part of Sam Houston State University.
 I’ve not been meaning to neglect this blog.
 I have literally had no time. . . . → Read More: American Band College

 The beginning of that segment of the journey began memorably with a sea of red tail lights putting a sudden harshness to the muted gray tones of rain.
 Then the semi truck to our right began to fishtail – in and out of our car’s personal space.
 We saw the trailer of the semi truck behind us pulling to the left as the cab got ever closer to our back bumper.
 Thankfully, that’s the end of the exciting story. . . . → Read More: California All-State Music Conference

 So, it’s not just selecting repertoire and rehearsing the band?

 I’m not going to say that I was ever so naive as to think that being a high school band director was just about the music.
-However I certainly never imagined the actual amount of non-musical work that is required to . . . → Read More: Time Management, Focus, & Vision Key to Maintaining Sanity
+However I certainly never imagined the actual amount of non-musical work that . . . → Read More: Time Management, Focus, & Vision Key to Maintaining Sanity

 Summer Professional Development Projects

 Each Summer I try to, as a professional development project, take on a secondary instrument and improve my abilities on it.
 (My primary instrument is the horn).
 Back in college, I took the basic pedagogy courses for brass, woodwind, string, and percussion instruments.
-I learned to play each instrument . . . → Read More: Ever-Improving Chops on Secondary Instruments
+I learned to . . . → Read More: Ever-Improving Chops on Secondary Instruments